sebin36/AI-Chef-Master-Internship/README.md

     Using the 'recommend_movie_knn' function, the model will give 10 user recommendations based on the user_id passed to the model as test sample.
 The model will give recommendations who have similar interest that of given test user_id.

+15. Model Evaluation

+    For Model Evaluation, we use Mean Squared Error(MSE).
+MSE is a common metric for evaluating the accuracy of regression models by measuring the average squared     difference between predicted and actual values.

+    After MSE Calculation we got a value of 1.08 which suggests that the model is slightly prone to prediction errors and need to be improved.

+16. Feedback Loop

+    Feedback Loop updates the dataset by adding new values into the dataset and retraining it thereby increasing the chance of more accurate recommendations.